meds-ee-uet/Configurable-Cache/README.md

 - **WRITE_BACK:** Performs write-back of dirty block to memory.
 - **WRITE_ALLOCATE:** Loads new block into cache from memory, transitions back to `COMPARE` for re-check.

-✅ This **table makes your FSM logic easy to remember and debug during simulations**.